Teaching your child how to tie shoelaces requires much more than just sitting down with a pair of shoes and laces!

 If your child finds it hard to get both hands to work together, then tying shoelaces can be very challenging.

-Try these bilateral coordination activities with your child to help boost this skill.
+Try some bilateral coordination activities with your child to help boost this skill.

 If your child tends to avoid pencil-and-paper tasks, and struggles with other fine motor tasks such as scissor cutting and crafts, then perhaps it would be good to work on fine motor skills first.